-- 1. The allocation of anticipated federal formula fund grants will be determined during the annual budget process and approved by the Board of Trustees in its annual operating and capital budget. - 2.
+- The allocation of anticipated federal formula fund grants will be determined during the annual budget process and approved by the Board of Trustees in the annual operating and capital budget. - 2.
 Any discretionary grant pursued by the Authority will be consistent with the Authority's mission and strategic priorities.

 - a.
-The Executive Director will notify the Board of Trustees if a discretionary grant of \$200,000 or more is being sought. - b.
-A discretionary grant award of \$200,000 or more will be presented to the UTA Board for approval at the time of the notice of award. - c.
-A discretionary grant project must be approved in the agency budget prior to the Board's approval defined in paragraph III(E)(2)(b) above. - d.
-The Executive Director, after receiving the Board's approval defined in paragraph III(E)(2)(b) above will be authorized to execute the grant agreement. - IV.
-Cross References: Utah Public Transit District Act, , Utah Code §17B-2a-804; Utah Procurement Code§63G-6a-101 et .seq. ; UTA Policy UTA.01.01 Ethics; UTA Policy UTA.02.02 Contracting Authority; UTA Policy UTA.02.25 Procurement; UTA Policy UTA.02.01 Spending Authority; UTA Corporate Policies 1.2.2 Technology Hardware and Software Procurement Policy; Corporate Policy 1.2.3 Purchase Card Policy; Corporate Policy 1.2.4 Health Insurance Requirements in UTA Design and Construction Contracts; Corporate Policy 1.1.7 Procurement and Contracting Code of Conduct; Corporate Policy 1.2.2 UTA Procurement Desk Reference; FTA Master Agreement v30-2022-1102.0; FTA Third Party Contracting Circular 4220.1F, Board Resolution R2020-01-03 Authorizing the Filing of Grant Applications with the FTA.
+The Executive Director will notify the Board of Trustees if a discretionary grant of \$250,000 or more is being sought. - b.
+A discretionary grant award of \$250,000 or more will be presented to the Board for approval at the time of the notice of award. - c.
+A discretionary grant project must be approved in the agency budget prior to the Board's approval defined in paragraph III.E.2.b. above. - d.
+The Executive Director, after receiving the Board's approval defined in paragraph III.E.2.b. above will be authorized to execute the grant agreement. - IV.
+Cross References: Utah Public Transit District Act, Utah Code §17B-2a-804; Utah Procurement Code §63G-6a-101 et .seq.; UTA Policy UTA.01.01 Ethics; UTA Policy UTA.02.02 Contracting Authority; UTA Policy UTA.02.05 Procurement; UTA Policy UTA.02.01 Spending Authority;; Corporate Policy 1.2.4 Health Insurance Requirements in UTA Design and Construction Contracts; FTA Master Agreement v30-2022-1102.0; FTA Third Party Contracting Circular 4220.1F, Board Resolution R2020-01-03 Authorizing the Filing of Grant Applications with the FTA.